 - in student-initiated projects

 May I work at more than one placement?

-While we suggest that you do your hours at one placement so that you enjoy a more substantial learning experience, you may use your discretion and divide your time to work at more than one placement.
+While we suggest that you do your hours at one placement so that you enjoy a more substantial learning experience, you may divide your time to work at more than one placement.

 Can I set up my own pro bono project?

 We encourage you to be entrepreneurial in designing pro bono work that best suits your particular interests.
-If you initiate your own project you should consult with the Office of Clinical and Pro Bono Programs for project approval and supervision arrangements before starting work.
-Generally, large group projects are not allowed.
+You should consult with the Office of Clinical and Pro Bono Programs for project approval and supervision arrangements before starting work.

 Can I fulfill the pro bono graduation requirement away from campus?

-Many summer jobs and volunteer positions both nationally and internationally qualify for pro bono credit.
+Many summer public interest jobs and volunteer positions both nationally and internationally qualify for pro bono credit.
 Work can also be done during joint degree programs (e.g., Kennedy School or Business School) as well as during winter terms, semesters away on exchange programs, or programs abroad.
 All placements must be approved by the Office of Clinical and Pro Bono Programs before work begins.
-You may search Your Public Service and Clinical Practice in HELIOS for long-distance projects and organizations around the world.
+You may search Helios for long-distance projects and organizations around the world.

 Do summer public interest jobs count?